marionettejs/backbone.marionette/docs/dom.api.md

 Lookup the `selector` string within the DOM node for `context`.
 The optional `context` argument will come in as a DOM Node reference to run the `selector` search.
-If `context` hasn't been set, then `getEls` should search the entire `document` for the `selector`.
+If `context` hasn't been set, then `getEl` should search the entire `document` for the `selector`.

 ### `detachEl(el)`